By Laura Dolson

 Soups

 Soups are very versatile, and can provide a vehicle for leftover meats and vegetables.
 Most soup recipes can be low in carbs if you just take out the starch (noodles, rice, potatoes).
 There are a few low-carb canned soups, but the vast majority are not; you have to read labels carefully.
 Make up a big pot of soup and freeze portions.
-For example, try this Rainbow Soupimg_4599e
+For example, try this Rainbow Soup

 More Low-Carb Soup Recipes